charbelnehme/apis-homework/README.md

 ##### To receive all points, your code must:

 * Be well commented with concise, relevant notes that other developers can understand.
 (10 points)

----

-© 2021 Trilogy Education Services, a 2U, Inc. brand.
-All Rights Reserved.